oneezy/eleventy-plugin-google-sheet/README.md

 ## ❓ How does this work?
 Tons of Google Sheet functions and one amazing Google Sheets Extension called [SyncWith](https://syncwith.com/)

+## ❤️️ Contributing
+If you have some ideas or find any problems please [create an issue](https://github.com/oneezy/eleventy-plugin-google-sheet/issues) to track!
+You can also reach out directly to me in the **11ty Discord** `@oneezy`

 ## 🍺 Buy me a beer?
 - [Patreon](https://www.patreon.com/oneezy)
 - [Paypal](https://www.paypal.me/oneezy)